YimingQIAO/tpccbench/README.md

 ./tpcc 10 1 1 1 # Generate data with 10 warehouses.
 ```
 The generated data will be stored in the same directory.

-## Overview of the code:

-tpccgenerate.cc: Code for loading the database.

-tpccclient.cc: Code for generating client requests.

-tpccdb.h: Definitions of the tuple types and constant

-tpcctables.cc: Actual implementation of the in-memory data structures and TPC-C stored procedures.